1Password/onepassword-sdk-js/client/release/README.md

 npm run release-no-core
 ```

-Note: If performing a stable release, the commands should be:
+Note: If performing a stable release, the commands should be (for production releases):
 ```
 npm run release-stable
 ```